GioF71/librespot-docker/README.md

 [Librespot](https://github.com/librespot-org/librespot)

 I am also currently relying on Raspotify because building images from crates.io fails for armhf platfrom.
-So here is the reference:
+So here is the reference to this other excellent project:

 [Raspotify](https://github.com/dtcooper/raspotify)